 - Strengthen regional identity and assisting the development of cultural tourism in the region

-Festival Trustees: Terry Baxter (Chair), Annika Bennett, Jocelyn Carlin, Julia Durkin (Treasurer) and Elaine Smith.
+Festival Trustees: Terry Baxter (Chair), Annika Bennett, Jocelyn Carlin, Julia Durkin (Treasurer), Jim He (MNZM) and Elaine Smith.
 Advisory specialist: Paul McNamara.

 The Auckland Festival of Photography is a founding member of the Asia Pacific Photoforum, a regional grouping of international photography festivals across NZ, Australia and Asia.
 Members comprise Angkor, Ballarat, Chiang Mai, Chobi Mela, Fotografica Bogota, Guatephoto, Head On, Pingyao, Queensland and, of course, the Auckland Festival of Photography.
 The Asia Pacific Photoforum seeks to further the presence of photography across the Asia Pacific region as a medium for artistic expression and truthful dissemination of ideas and information in an increasingly globalising world.
 View the website at http://www.asiapacificphotoforum.org/index.html